 Little Missouri River.
 There is a visitor's center, gift shop, Diamond Discovery Center, picnic

 area, restaurant, walking trails, and 47 campsites with water and

 Although thousands of people have dug and sifted through the volcanic

 "lamproite" soil, there are still plenty of diamonds waiting to be

 discovered.
 Since the park opened in 1972, more than 30,000 diamonds have been found.
-Park officials say about two diamonds are found
+This is still a place where diamonds are found regularly — park officials say about two are found

-by visitors to the park each day.
+by park visitors each day.
 "Most of them are about the size of a

 match head or smaller, and people usually keep them for souvenirs."

 Not all of the finds have been small.
 The largest documented diamond

 find is the 40.23-carat "Uncle Sam" diamond, which was discovered in